giovannilp/giovannilp/README.md

 ✨ About Me in 30 Secs
 - 👨‍🔬 I have a Bachelor's Degree in Chemistry
-- 📊 Transition to data since January 2022
+- 📊 Studying fullStack development and data since
 - 🔭 Science and Technology enthusiast
 <br>

 📚 Projects & Guides 📚
-- For my portfolio guide, click [HERE](https://github.com/giovannilp/Portfolio-Guide)
+- For my Data science portfolio guide, click [HERE](https://github.com/giovannilp/Portfolio-Guide)
 <br>

 💡 Core Competencies 💡